Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 * Reads the logfile forward from the last known offset, only scanning new lines since the previous run
 * Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
 * Uses SQLite state persistence to store the file offset and all matching lines between runs
+* Each combination of logfile plus pattern set (`--warning-pattern`, `--warning-regex`, `--critical-pattern`, `--critical-regex`, `--ignore-pattern`, `--ignore-regex`) gets its own state DB, keyed by a short hash over those arguments.
+Two Icinga services that point at the same logfile but look for different things therefore maintain independent read offsets and match histories.
+Changing any pattern argument implicitly creates a new state DB, which means the first run after such a change rescans from offset 0.
 * Pattern arguments use the Python `in` operator for simple substring matching, which is faster than regex in most cases
 * Matches are persisted in the SQLite state DB so alerting continues across runs, even when the logfile stops growing.
 A match stays active for `--alarm-duration` minutes (default 60) and is then auto-pruned, OR — with `--icinga-callback` — until the admin acknowledges the service in Icinga.
 Still-active matches from earlier runs show up in the output as "Unacknowledged warning/critical matches from previous runs" and count towards the WARN/CRIT thresholds just like new matches do.